-Cash and cash equivalents include bank and cash balances.
-For the statement of cash flows the item includes cash and cash equivalents less cash subject to restriction, if any.
+Cash and cash equivalents comprises bank and cash balances.
+For the statement of cash flows, cash and cash equivalents includes cash and cash equivalents less cash subject to restriction, if any.
+Cash equivalents are short-term, highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.